 20. Stay in beach resorts while at Havelock and Neil Islands

 As much as possible opt for a beachside resort stay for a different experience.
 Waking up to the beach and its waves is a whole new mood in Andamans.
 Beach resorts in the Andaman Islands are pretty famous and you can get all the luxury you are looking for.
-Staying at a luxury resort might not be in the interest to many, however, if you can afford staying in luxurious resorts in Andaman then you should surely opt for it.
+Staying at a luxury resort might not be in the interest to many, however, if you can afford to stay in luxurious resorts in Andaman then you should surely opt for it.
 Few resorts on budget has good beaches in Havelock, you can select them too and add it to your list of things to do.

 Beach resorts in Havelock and Neil Island give you the real feel of visiting the islands.
 Many who visit the islands don't get an opportunity to wake up to a beachfront and staying in such properties just adds it to your Andaman trip experience.